4/17/2025

 Chief Financial Officer

-So maybe to, to add a bit of color on capital, there's not a lot to add as a matter of fact, because you covered most of it.
-But as you know, Rick, the governor here is our CT one ratio.
-That is what will define the amount of, of share repo that we're going to do.
+So maybe to add a bit of color on capital, there's not a lot to add as a matter of fact, because you covered most of it.
+But as you know, Rick, the governor here is our CET1 ratio.
+That is what will define the amount of share repo that we're going to do.
 And, you know, we target between 10 and 11.
-We're a little bit on the high side at 10.7%.
-But you shouldn't read anything in that.
-And if you look at over time, we've been at 10.8, 10.5.
-So we ended up a little bit on the high side at the end of the quarter.
-And that's it.
-But we distributed exactly the amount that we are in our plans in terms of capital.
-I will mention though, that this is the first quarter where we, we, you know, we increase the dividend by 17%.
+We're a little bit on the high side at 10.7%, but you shouldn't read anything in that.
+And, you know, if you look at over time, we've been at 10.8, 10.5.
+So we're ending up a little bit on the high side at the end of the quarter, and that's it.
+But, you know, we distributed exactly the amount that we have in our plans in terms of capital.
+I will mention, though, that this is the first quarter where we increased the dividend by 17%.

 speaker